Yetminster: Amenities

 Yetminster does not lie on a main road and experiences mostly local traffic.
 It has its own railway station (on the Heart of Wessex Line), which is sited close to the village centre.
 St Andrews Church has a 300-year-old faceless clock which chimes the national anthem every three hours.
 As well as the expected local store and pub, Yetminster still possesses a variety of village amenities and services, including a GP surgery and health centre, and a sports/social club with playing grounds and tennis court.

 Notable people

 Yetminster was the birthplace of Benjamin Jesty (c.1736–1816), a farmer who lived in the village for much of his life, who is notable for his early experiment in inducing immunity against smallpox using deliberate inoculation with the less virulent cowpox.
 Unlike Edward Jenner, a medical doctor who is given broad credit for developing the smallpox vaccine in 1796, Jesty did not publicise his findings, even though they were made some twenty years earlier in 1774.
 Only two people pre-dated Jesty's work.
 There is a blue plaque commemorating Jesty's pioneering work at Upbury Farm, near to the church.

-English folk music group The Yetties met in the Yetminster Scout Group in the mid 1950’s and took their name from the village.
+English folk music group The Yetties met in the Yetminster Scout Group in the mid-1950s and took their name from the village.